FRCTeam4069/frc-scouting/README.md

 This has been tested on the Apache 2 webserver, running on macOS and Ubuntu.
 Instructions for each platform follow.

 ### macOS
+#### Instruction document
 This has been tested using the Apache installation supplied by Homebrew.
 It is referred to as `httpd`.
 For a setup guide, follow this document: https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions.
-It should provide correct instructions for everything.
-TODO -- Finish setup instructions
+It should provide correct instructions for almost everything.
+You can ignore the PHP-related instructions, but pay attention to all of the setup guidelines for `httpd` itself.

+#### Enable CGI
+However, CGI must be enabled.
+This is not covered.
+Where in Ubuntu you can execute `sudo a2enmod cgi`, on macOS you must edit `/usr/local/etc/httpd/httpd.conf` and uncomment the line that begins with `LoadModule cgid_module`.
+Remove the pound sign at the beginning (you may know it as a "hashtag" if you are a member of the great unwashed masses).

+#### Create a log folder
+Logs are stored in the folder `~/Developer/frc-scouting`.
+On my machine, this happens to be where the repository for this web app is saved.
+If not, create the folder.
+Assuming you have changed the user that the web app is run as, as documented in the article above, you will not have to do anything special with permissions.
+It is already running as you, so it has permission to create a log in your home folder.

 ### Ubuntu
 #### Install Apache